 Truth Legal can help you and your partner get a clear idea of your legal situation and, through a cohabitation agreement, we can protect your rights and provide you with certainty.

 If you are cohabiting with your partner, or you are thinking of moving in together, it is crucial to explore what your legal rights really are.
-Taking some precautionary action now, such as making a cohabitation agreement, can avoid some very unpleasant surprises down the road.
+If you make a cohabitation agreement, it can avoid some very unpleasant surprises later if things go wrong.

 A belief that we encounter a lot is that cohabitees become protected by rights of ‘common law marriage’ after living together for a long time.
 This is simply not the case.

 For example, you may think that your partner will be provided for if you pass away, or that certain property will be divided between you if you were to separate, but unless you have made proper arrangements, it may not turn out like that.

 It does not matter how long you have lived together either; cohabiting couples do not get anywhere near the same automatic legal rights as those enjoyed by married couples and civil partners.

 There are many differences in the way the law treats cohabitees and spouses/civil partners.
 The following highlights some of the major ones:

 Truth Legal can advise you fully on how your situation might be affected by the above as a cohabitee.
 We can also guide you in arranging your joint affairs in ways which you would both prefer.
 One option for this is to make a cohabitation agreement.